eswnl/FY-2x_CLUT/README.md

 ```
 "Tools\SatSignal\GeoSatSignal"
 ```
+To use the CLUT you need to activate it here:

 ## Settings
 In GeoSatSignal, to apply the CLUT correctly requires correct adjustment.
 Goto "Options" and "Common setup".
 Under "WEFAX thermal calibration", use the below values: